 J: There’s a danger of repetition in this format but you appear prolific and fresh, what’s your secret?

 SEAN GARNETT: It’s very, very hard to be 100% original in any creative field this day and age, be it animation, music or film.
 Everything has pretty much been done before so there is a lot of variations of themes going on.
-We made a conscious decision to create a couple of new characters, without crowding out the old favourites, bring in more slapstick comedy, such as the fight bubbles and daft accidents Andy gets involved in and try to get younger fans on board with the introduction of a bit of modern technology.
-Not that Andy uses it, but we felt the strip had to adapt and include everyday things that most people now take for granted.
+We made a conscious decision to create a couple of new characters, without crowding out the old favourites.
+We decided to bring in more slapstick comedy, such as the fight bubbles and daft accidents Andy gets involved in.
+And we tried to get younger fans on board with the introduction of a bit of modern technology… Not that Andy uses it!
+But we felt the strip had to adapt and include everyday things that most people now take for granted.

 J: I think it’s fair to say comedians have to tread more carefully these days than 60 years ago, how have you handled it considering wife-beating, alcoholism and gambling are themes from the original strip?

 SEAN GARNETT: Well it was Reg himself who dropped the wife-beating as he was getting uncomfortable with it in the changing moods of the 70s and 80s, so that hasn’t been an issue for many a year.
 Boozing and gambling are still part of many people’s lives and a lot of humour comes out of pubs and bookies.
 We’re not trying deliberately to buck the PC trend, but readers do tell us one of the things they love about Andy is the way he goes about his daily business caring little for authority and rules etc.

 J: Legends Tom Courtenay and James Bolam have played the part of Andy Capp on stage and TV respectively, are there any more plans to revive a live-action version?